wbw520/BotCL/README.md

 ```
 Use the following command for the inference of a sample.
 You can change the index to select different input samples.
 Change deactivate (deactivate one concept, 1 to num_class) and see the changes of reconstruction.
 Change top-sample (top-10 in the paper) to show more details for a concept.
 Visualization for the input sample and all concepts are shown at folder "vis" and "vis_pp", respectively.
 ```
-python vis_recon.py --num_classes 10 --num_cpt 20 --index 0 --top_sample 20 --top_sample 20 --deactivate -1
+python vis_recon.py --num_classes 10 --num_cpt 20 --index 100 --top_sample 20 --top_sample 20 --deactivate -1
 ```

 #### Usage for CUB200, ImageNet and Custom
 We first pre-train the backbone and then train the whole model.
-For ImageNet, just change the name for dataset.
+For ImageNet and Custom, just change the name for dataset.
 The generated concept is different upon to the training.
 Thus, your can train several times to get the satisfying concepts.
 ```
 Pre-traing of backbone:
 python main_retri.py --num_classes 50 --num_cpt 20 --lr 0.0005 --epoch 60 --lr_drop 40 --pre_train True --dataset CUB200 --dataset_dir "your dir"